georgiee/origami/LOG.md

 This is freaking awesome.
 It proves that my algorithms are pretty solid.
 I now have to find out why so many other origami figures have index errors.

-I quickly looked into the butterly.
+I quickly looked into the butterfly.
 Step 19/32 to 20/32.
 It's the first flap at the back rotated down.
 So we have a crease (at 19) and a fold rotation with index (at 20).
-But nothing gets rotated event it gets rotated in the java version.
+But nothing gets rotated even it gets rotated in the java version.
 Excellent point to investigate.

 ## 170611
 That airplane nearly worked when I put in the values of a DIN A4 paper. only the tip was somehow off.
 But I don't care.
 I focus on the square so I want to use a square example to check and fix